analyticdan/motion-heatmap/README.md

   where `[filename]` is the name of the desired output file.

-* `-nd`
+* `-d`

-  If this flag is not used, the program shows the generated output in a window by default.
-This flag tells the program to not display the output as it processes the input video.
+  This flag tells the program to display the output as it processes the input video.

 * `-r [rate]`